dkprabu/customer_pos_analytics/README.md

 ![png](images/9_insert_dataconn.png)

-Note: If you don't have your own data and configuration files, you can reuse our example in the `Read IoT Sensor data from database` section.
-Look in the `/data/iot_sensor_dataset.csv` directory for data file.
+Note: If you don't have your own data and configuration files, you can reuse our example in the `Add the data and configuration file` section.
+Look in the `/data/Online Retail Sample.csv` directory for data file.

 ![png](images/10_insert_read_data_func.png)